ROSEN, A LEADING INVESTOR RIGHTS LAW FIRM, Encourages Dada Nexus Limited Investors To Secure Counsel Before Important Deadline In Securities Class Act...

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Dada Nexus Limited (NASDAQ: DADA) between May 11, 2023 and January 8, 2024, both dates inclusive (the“Class Period”), of the important March 11, 2024 lead plaintiff deadline in the securities class action commenced by the Firm.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Dada Nexus Limited (NASDAQ: DADA ) between May 11, 2023 and January 8, 2024, both dates inclusive (the "Class Period"), of the important March 11, 2024 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Dada securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.